 I have been involved in archaeological research since 2004, working in Belize, Honduras, and Guatemala.
 My research investigates diverse Maya political strategies—how ancient communities navigated a complex world of powerful warring cities using strategies such as religious cults, long-distance trade, and control of the landscape.
 Below are descriptions of my recent research projects.

-Both cotton textiles and cacao are known to have widely served as money upon Spanish contact with Mesoamerica in 1519, yet their most ancient uses appear to be restricted status display.
+Both cotton textiles and cacao are known to have widely served as money upon Spanish contact with Mesoamerica in 1519, yet their most ancient uses appear to be restricted to status display.
 When and why these items began to circulate as currency has been the focus of my recent research.
 A re-analysis of available archaeological, archaeobotanical, epigraphic, historical, and iconographic information demonstrates that the monetization of cacao and cotton among the Maya took place during the 7th century, a period of intense political rivalry between two powerful Maya kingdoms, Tikal and Calakmul.
 Each attempted to consolidate its political influence by widening exchange networks, thereby making cacao more available across social classes.
 These political actions were justified through discourses revealed in mythic narratives, in which the subjugation of cacao producers was represented as a triumph of moral authority.
 Households, meanwhile, responded to wider economic networks by shifting their textile production practices in order to access newly available goods.
 Finally, Maya courts imposed standardized sizing and counting of textiles and cacao in order to facilitate their collection as tribute.
-I have published the results of this work recently in two articles in Economic Anthropology and Journal of Anthropological Archaeology.
-I am also in the process of co-editing a volume, under contract with Berghahn Books, to be titled The Archaeology of Debt, Finance, and Money.
-See “Curriculum Vitae” for more information.
+I have published the results of this work recently in two articles in Economic Anthropology and the Journal of Anthropological Archaeology.
+I have also co-edited a special issue in the Journal of Anthropological Archaeology with John Millhauser about the archaeology of debt, finance, and money around the world.

 A Merchant Kingdom